 The results of subsidiaries are included in total comprehensive income from the effective date of acquisition and up to the effective date of disposal, as appropriate using accounting policies consistent with those of the parent.
 All intragroup transactions, balances, income and expenses are eliminated in full on consolidation.

 8. TAXATION

 Guernsey Tax

-The Company has elected to pay an annual exempt company fee in Guernsey that is presently £1,200.
+The Company has elected to pay an annual exempt company fee in Guernsey which was £1,200 per year and from 2024 has increased to £1,600 per year.

 UK Tax on rental income